pbooth01/personal-website/README.md

 # personal-website
-Here lies ther personal website of Phillip Booth
+Here lies the personal website of Phillip Booth